 During the reporting period there were no material audit findings which would suggest that the Performance Requirements had not been met.
-The open Non-compliance on waste management may impact on the associated Performance Requirements.

 1 INTRODUCTION

 The Victorian Desalination Project (VDP) is being constructed on the coast in South Gippsland near Wonthaggi by the AquaSure consortium in a public-private partnership with the Victorian Government.
 The project includes the desalination plant, a pipeline to transfer water to the Melbourne water distribution network near Cardinia, and an underground power supply, which will be largely in the same alignment as the pipeline.